loonwerks/formal-methods-workbench/README.md

 ### Prerequisites

+Note: As Oracle now requires a paid subscription license to use their JDK, work is presenly underway investigating use of OpenJDK instead.
+Initial results are positive, but presently the only supported JDK is the Oracle JDK 8.

 The build for the tools require the Java JDK 8 and the Maven build tool.
 A recent version of [OSATE2](http://osate.org/) is also needed.

 **Java JDK 8**: Download and install [Java 8 JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) if it is not already on the build machine.
 It does *not* need to be the default JDK, but it does need to exist on the build machine.
 Mac OSX users might consider [Homebrew](https://brew.sh/): `brew cask install java8`.
 The new Java 8 JDK is installed at `/Library/Java/JavaVirtualMachines/jdk1.8.0_192.jdk/`.